russellmacshane/quick-wordpress/README.md

 5. WordPress files are located in `/var/www/html` and you can run WPCli commands from there
 6. This repo is mirrored from your local machine over to `/quick-wordpress` on your vm

+## Backup and Restores
+1. In order to do backup and restores login to your virtual machine - `$ vagrant ssh`
+2. `$ cd /quick-wordpress`
+3. `$ ./backup.sh` and follow the on screen instructions
+4. Backups are saved in the `/quick-wordpress/backups` directory
+5. If you'd like to restore from a previous backup - `$ ./restore.sh` and follow the on screen instructions

 ## Cleanup
 1. If you are ready to delete your WordPress VM from you local machine - `$ vagrant destroy -f`